Garage Door Torsion Spring Repair

+The torsion spring is an essential component that will wear out at some point.
 The broken torsion spring can be replaced with a new one with these basic steps.

 Gather supplies and working instruments.

 Measure old and new springs.
 Never touch the winding cones and don't grab the spring.

 Mark torsion shaft.
 To level the garage door after the new springs are installed these marks will help.

 Unwind old spring that is not broken.
 Never touch a set screw without properly inserting a fitting bar into the winding cone.
 Loosen and remove the bolts that secure the torsion cones to the spring bracket.

 Put the new torsion spring in place.
 Then reinstall the torsion hardware.
 Wind new garage door springs.

 Step 8 - Check Your Work

 Check and lube the garage door.
 Reconnect the garage door opener.